-Another great choice for an all-around battery case, this wireless charging-enabled Alpatronix case adds a great amount of extra capacity in a subtle shell.
-Specially programmed to charge the phone first and the case second, it’s perfect for anyone who can’t bear to give up their new wireless charger for extra battery capacity.
-The 4,200mAh-rated battery should provide at least 12 extra hours of talk time, and the design will provide some protection against drops and bumps.
-The downsides?
-The case charges by Micro USB connection, and while you can still connect to your PC with that, that means no Lightning headphones.
-It’s also fairly bulky, adding a sizeable chin to the bottom of the device.
-Still, this is a solid battery case — oh, and it comes with a free iPhone X tempered glass screen protector too.
+This is an excellent choice for a utilitarian battery case.
+The wireless charging-enabled Alpatronix case has a subtle exterior but packs a massive battery capacity punch.
+This device is programmed to charge your phone first and battery pack second, so you can still use your wireless charger reliably.
+The 4,200mAh-rated battery is expected to support about 12 hours of talk time, and the design protects your phone against drops.
+There are a few downsides to keep in mind: the case charges by Micro USB connection, and while you can still connect to your PC with that, that means no Lightning cable headphones.
+While the company says the design is subtle, it still features a bulky chin at the bottom of the device.
+That said, this device is reliable and will keep your smartphone protected.
+And the icing on the cake is that it comes with a free iPhone X tempered glass screen protector too.

 - The best iPhone 11 Pro battery cases and covers